Semonxue/Comfyui-flexai/README.md

 ## Configuration

-Create a `.env` file in the plugin root directory.
+Create a `.env` file in the plugin root directory, or copy and rename the `.env.example` file.

 ### Single Provider
 ```bash